by Martin Hall

 Economic growth also depends on affordable and reliable services like water and energy.
 Water is an increasingly scarce resource in many parts of Africa.
 This is particularly true in cities.
 Rapid population increases are making old precepts of urban planning redundant.

 Technology can help.
 Autonomous agents positioned across all aspects of water reticulation systems can monitor supplies of potable, storm and waste water.
 These “little brains” can take appropriate actions to detect and report damage and leakage and close off supply lines.
 Smart devices can also monitor water quality to detect health hazards.
 They can regulate and charge for water consumption.
+Water Tech Advice is a website created to help homeowners and plumbing professionals easily find the best water technology for their home water demands.

 Similarly, for the supply of energy, smart devices are already being deployed across conventional and ageing power grids in other parts of the world.
 In Australia, for instance, intelligent monitors detect when an individual pole is in trouble.
 They then report the fault and call out a repair crew.
 They can also communicate with other poles to redirect the supply and preserve the grid’s integrity.